Erbology

 In the modern day, scientists have discovered that the oil contains three special compounds, called thymoquinone, thymohydroquinone and thymol.

 In lab tests, these compounds were able to inhibit the activity of microbes such as bacteria and moulds.
 Scientists believe this may be why some cultures strongly associate black seed oil with a strong immune system.
+These findings highlight the numerous black seed oil benefits, making it a valuable addition to your health regimen.

 Many people now like to take black seed oil to help keep their immune system healthy.
 You can take it by the spoonful, or use it in your recipes.